top of page

 BIO

-ਅਵਨੀਤ ਆਕਾਸ਼ (ਕੌਰ) avneet akash (kaur) (they/she) is an interdisciplinary artist, disability justice advocate, writer and educator who utilises a combination of material, somatic, ecological and conceptual research to interrogate the multitude of ways power dynamics emerge and recede in society and the material world–-both natural and manufactured. their practice moves fluidly between painting, installation, printmaking/paper works, textiles, performance, sculpture, sound, video, photography, writing and low tech readily available applications.
+ਅਵਨੀਤ ਆਕਾਸ਼ (ਕੌਰ) avneet akash (kaur) (any/all pronouns) is an interdisciplinary artist, disability justice activist, writer and educator who utilizes a combination of material, somatic, ecological and conceptual research to interrogate the multitude of ways power dynamics emerge and recede in society and the material world–-both natural and manufactured. their practice moves fluidly between painting, installation, printmaking/paper works, textiles, performance, sculpture, sound, video, photography, writing and low tech readily available applications. the path of their research is guided by the undercurrents of political movements and selfhood that constrain, conceive and perpetuate historical and contemporary narratives in public and private spheres of life.

-this past decade saw the pinnacle of debility from trauma and genetics compound to create the perfect storm of urgent medical treatment and rare complex chronic illnesses. in a seven year span akash underwent 17 surgeries and procedures, with more on the horizon. although this decade-long health crises created profound isolation and immense loss, it brought with it the opportunity to reassess and embody a disabled political self. as they work towards a new point of entry back into the world, akash continually redefines what it means to be in the studio, in community and in the world. as such she navigates a radical creative practice often from bed, and other positions of rest, subverting the normative pace and practice of art making and expectation. increasingly relying on accessible forms of making/creating, they continue to practice decolonial ways of being that reject social, racial and economic hierarchies. the compounding results of such experience have sharpened their focus to the ongoing assault of ableist colonial reverberations through environmental and civil calamity, the debilitation of sexual violence/abuse and the systemic silencing of the marginalised through isolation and alienation, to name a few.
+as a queer, sick, disabled, neurodivergent, survivor, this past decade saw the pinnacle of debility from trauma and genetics compound to create the perfect storm for urgent medical treatment and increased rare complex chronic illnesses. in a 10 year span akash underwent 16 surgical procedures. although this decade-long health crises created profound isolation and immense loss, it brought with it the opportunity to reassess and embody a disabled political self. akash continues to redefines what it means to be in the studio, in community and in the world. as such she navigates an evolving radical creative practice often from bed, and other spaces of rest, subverting the normative pace and practice of art making and expectation. increasingly relying on accessible forms of making/creating, they continue to practice decolonial ways of being that reject social, racial and economic hierarchies. the compounding results of such experience have sharpened their focus to the ongoing assault of ableist colonial reverberations through environmental and civil calamity, the debilitation of sexual violence/abuse and the systemic silencing of the marginalised through isolation and alienation, to name a few.

 bottom of page